iionly/Elgg_1.8_unvalidatedemailchange/README.txt

 Requirements:

 This plugin uses the elgg_register_ajax_view() function introduced with Elgg 1.8.3.
 Therefore you need to have at least Elgg 1.8.3 installed.
 You also need to have the bundled uservalidationbyemail plugin enabled and the unvalidatedemailchange plugin must be placed below it.
+Optional is the IP Tracker plugin.